Coaxing roses to produce a spectacular floral display is easy if you follow a few simple rules.

 Our five tips, below, will ensure your roses put on a show-stopping display.

 Deadhead roses regularly.
-Healthy stems only need the flower head removing, but weak spindly ones need cutting back hard, to encourage new growth.
+Healthy stems need only the flower head removing, but weak spindly ones need cutting back hard, to encourage new growth.
 Prune to where stems are at least pencil thick, even if it means removing almost the entire shoot.
 While you’re there, cut out any dead, damaged or diseased stems.
 Watch our video guide to pruning roses.

 Feed and mulch